 With Medigap (Medicare Supplement): If you have Original Medicare and add a Medigap plan, the Medigap plan covers most of Part A’s cost-sharing: the deductible, the daily coinsurance, and often extra hospital days beyond Medicare’s limits.
 Plan G, the most popular Medigap plan, covers the Part A deductible and all coinsurance.

 With Medicare Advantage (Part C): Medicare Advantage plans cover everything Part A and Part B cover, but through a private insurer.
 Your cost-sharing structure is different from Original Medicare and varies by plan.
+Weighing the two routes is the central Medicare decision — our breakdowns of Medigap vs. Medicare Advantage costs and Medicare Advantage vs. Original Medicare walk through the trade-offs.

 When to Enroll in Part A